slackapi/bolt-js/docs/_future/custom_functions.md

 Functions can (and generally should) declare inputs and outputs.

 Inputs are declared in the `input_parameters` property, and outputs are declared in the `output_parameters` property.
-Each can contain either [Built-in types](https://api.slack.com/future/types) or [Custom types](https://api.slack.com/future/types/custom) that you define.
+Each can contain either [built-in types](https://api.slack.com/future/types) or [custom types](https://api.slack.com/future/types/custom) that you define.

 While, strictly speaking, input and output parameters are optional, they are a common and standard way to pass data between functions and nearly any function you write will expect at least one input and pass along an output.